Chinese developer Sunac misses bond repayment, expects to miss more | Business

 Chinese developer Sunac misses bond repayment, expects to miss more

+The firm confirmed it missed the Wednesday deadline for a $29.5 million interest payment on the October 2023 bond that was required to be repaid last month, and it does not expect it will pay three other coupons due last month totalling $75.3 million before the 30-day grace periods expire, or pay other senior notes when they become due.
 Sunac said missing the October 2023 payment meant bondholders could seek the immediate repayment of the principal and interest but it had not received any "acceleration notices" from those holders.
-It said it was working with the bond investors on a resolution within a "reasonable period of time".

-Sunac has missed four dollar coupon payments totalling $104 million since April.
-It is the fourth-largest bond issuer among Chinese developers after China Evergrande Group (3333.HK) and Kaisa Group (1638.HK), and top seller Country Garden (2007.HK), which is still deemed financially sound.
+It apologised to its creditors in the filing and asked them to give it the time "to overcome challenges" while it makes efforts to enhance credit profile, including accelerating sales, disposing of assets, seeking debt extension, and introducing strategic investors.
+The October 2023 bond was traded at 21.156 cents on the dollar as of 0301 GMT, edging up from 19.107 on Wednesday, while another bond due June 2022 traded at 28.015.

-The company has hired Houlihan Lokey as financial advisor and Sidley Austin as a legal adviser, it said in the statement.
+Sunac's Hong Kong-listed shares have been suspended since April 1 pending the release of its 2021 financial statements.
+Its unit Sunac Services fell over 7% on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)